cashubtc/eNuts/README.md

 ## 🥜 Implemented [NUTs](https://github.com/cashubtc/nuts)

-The NUT documents (Notation, Usage, and Terminology) each specify parts of the Cashu protocol.
+The NUT documents (Notation, Usage and Terminology) each specify parts of the Cashu protocol.

 - [ ] NUT-00
 - [ ] NUT-01